This page is being updated

 • Please note: Export-related transport and ancillary costs incurred outside the EU, as well as insurance costs are declared only in the basis for value added taxation.
 These costs are no longer declared as included in the customs value.

-More specific information on the taxable amount on VAT on import can be found in the Tax Administration’s guidance (in Finnish).
+More specific information on the taxable amount of VAT on import can be found in Finnish at the Tax Administration’s website.
 You can also find general information on the taxable amount of VAT on the Tax Administration’s website.

 When you export goods temporarily for outward processing, use the customs procedure code 21XX for exports.
 In the export declaration, provide the required details according to the authorisation you are using.